-But our thirst for nostalgia knows no bounds so to celebrate Atari's 40th birthday today, we’ve compiled a list of the ten greatest games to emerge from that demigod of retro home entertainment.
+But let's think back to Atari in its heyday.
+Our thirst for nostalgia knows no bounds so to celebrate 2022 being the year of Atari's 50th birthday and the 45th birthday of the release of the Atari 2600, we’ve compiled a list of the 10 greatest Atari games to emerge from that demigod of retro home entertainment...

 He may be clueless as to the workings of the international stock market but Pac-man certainly abides by a ‘greed is good’ mentality.
 Not content with scoffing nutritious pixels and occasional his enemies, he’s taken his hefty appetite to a variety of consoles; some good, some tragic.
 And while he choked on his Atari debut as the game didn’t replicate any of his arcade grace – this classic spin-off featuring his wife was as good as anything he’d ever done.